 Another graft is the block bone graft.
 In this graft, the jawbone usually has some deformities.
 The dentist will take some bone from the back of the jaw and place the block into the defect and secure it there through screws.
 Recovery takes about 4-6 months.

 The last form of grafting is the sinus lift procedure.
 While the other three usually use human bone, this one utilizes equine bone in order to expand the graft.
 Equine bone is used mainly because it does not dissolve as quickly as human bone and it is incredibly similar to human bone.
 It can be added to human bone and produces a stong support system that is capable of holding the implants in place and supporting bone growth in the sinus.
 Patients who need implants in the upper jaw are the ones who have this procedure most often.
-Because of the intensity of this procedure, patients take around 8-12 months to heal.

 How Do I Know If I Need Bone Grafts?